 Social infrastructure -A wide variety of services that are essential to the sustainability and wellbeing of a community.
-This includes educational facilities, health services, sports and leisure facilities, cultural facilities including theatres and libraries, jobs brokerage centres, community space and faith facilities, meeting rooms, halls and public houses.
+This includes educational facilities, health services, sports and leisure facilities, libraries, jobs brokerage centres, community space and faith facilities, meeting rooms, halls and public houses.